kordless/grub-2.0/README.md

 <img src="https://raw.githubusercontent.com/kordless/grub-2.0/main/docs/snowflake_google_vision.png" width="360">

 ## History
 [Grub "One Oh"](https://en.wikipedia.org/wiki/Grub_(search_engine)) was an Open Source search engine inspired by [SETI@Home](https://setiathome.berkeley.edu/) and built to distribute the job of gathering content from the web.
-At one point several hundred volunteers were crawling the web for the project, sending in content deltas only when pages were noted to have changed.
+At one point several hundred volunteers were crawling the web for the project, sending in content changes only when pages were noted to have been updated.
 One of the main requests received by the team was the ability for volunteers to add their own curated content.

 We we saw Grub as the first step in building a decentralized search service, free of the advertising models Google uses to make money.
 We saw it as a means by which content owners could selectively make their content searchable by others.